mhzhao/howTos/README.md

 `pip list --outdated | sed -n '3,$ p' | awk -F ' ' '{print $1}' | xargs su pip install --upgrade`

+for the `pip` itself upgrade may cause errors, one needs to change the `which pip` to the correct version of `pip3 --version`, e.g. change `/usr/local/opt/python/libexec/bin/pip`

 ### manually enable kernels in jupyter
 copy the kernel files to the appropriate locate, for example, for ROOT